IBM/ibm-rpa-cli/docs/guide/robot.md

     "[name]": {
       "type": "[type]",
       ...
+      "x-properties": {
         "computer-group": "[computer_group_name]"
       }
     }
   }
+}
 ```

-When you [deploy]() the project with unattended robots, Control Center [bots](https://www.ibm.com/docs/en/rpa/23.0?topic=scripts-bots) are created or updated accordingly.
+When you [deploy](guide/deploy.md) the project with unattended robots, Control Center [bots](https://www.ibm.com/docs/en/rpa/23.0?topic=scripts-bots) are created or updated accordingly.

 ### Attended
-When you [deploy]() the project with attended robots, only WAL scripts are published.
+When you [deploy](guide/deploy.md) the project with attended robots, only WAL scripts are published.
 Support for creating Control Center [launchers](https://www.ibm.com/docs/en/rpa/23.0?topic=interfaces-launchers) is coming soon.

 ### Chatbot
-When you [deploy]() the project with chatbot robots, only WAL scripts are published.
+When you [deploy](guide/deploy.md) the project with chatbot robots, only WAL scripts are published.
 Support for creating Control Center [chat mappings](https://www.ibm.com/docs/en/rpa/23.0?topic=chatbots-chats-mappings) is coming soon.

 ## Updating a robot
 You can update any robot configuration by changing the `[name].rpa.json` file, where `[name]` is the project name.
 RPA CLI updates the [Control Center bots](https://www.ibm.com/docs/en/rpa/23.0?topic=scripts-bots) using the configuration file as part of the [project deployment](guide/deploy.md).